Dining Plates and Their Uses

-A thick and chunky beef soup retains heat and is often served in small, large cups, which disperse heat effectively.
+A thick chunky beef soup retains heat and is often served in small, large cups, which effectively disperse heat.

-If the soup has pure broth or a smooth texture, it is recommended to serve the soup in a deep bowl, which holds heat well.
+If the soup has pure broth or a smooth texture, it is recommended to serve it in a deep bowl, which holds heat well.

-Clear or transparent soups must be served in narrow cups, which will preserve and maintain the temperature.
+Clear or transparent soups must be served in tiny cups, preserving and maintaining the temperature.

 This is a type of plate that can be used in varied sizes.
-This plate is a bit larger than bread and butter plates, with a size starting from four to seven inches.
+This plate is a bit larger than bread and butter plates, starting from four to seven inches.

 Typically, this plate has a slightly curved tip without an indentation.
 The appetizer plate holds appetizers like cut fruits or cheese.

-Appetizer plates are also known as fruit dishes, side dishes, or berry bowls.
-The fruit saucer plate is a thin, shallow dish and it removes juices streaming from fruits.
+Appetizer plates are also known as a fruit, side, or berry bowls.
+The fruit saucer plate is a thin, shallow dish, and it removes juices streaming from fruits.